 Controlling SMTP Responses with HTTP Headers

-By default, Conduit maps the HTTP status code your endpoint returns to an SMTP response code: a 2xx accepts the message, a 5xx causes a transient failure, and a 4xx (except 429) permanently rejects it.
+By default, Conduit maps the HTTP status code from your endpoint to an SMTP response code.
+A 2xx accepts the message.
+A 5xx causes a transient failure.
+A 4xx (429 excepted) rejects the message permanently.

-Sometimes you want more precise control.
-Your endpoint may return 200 OK for all requests but still want to temporarily defer certain messages, or reject them with a specific SMTP reason.
-Conduit supports this through two special response headers that your webhook endpoint includes in its HTTP response.
+Sometimes you need more precise control.
+For example, your endpoint returns 200 OK for every request.
+You still want to defer some messages, or to reject them with a specific SMTP reason.
+Two special response headers give you this control.
+Your endpoint sends them in its HTTP response.

 Response headers